-With a mission to make buying cryptocurrency as easy as buying bottled water, Pundi X creates point-of-sale devices to allow physical stores to accept cryptocurrency as payment.
+With a mission to make buying cryptocurrency as easy as buying bottled water, Pundi X created a point-of-sale device to allow brick-and-mortar stores to accept cryptocurrency as a form of payment.
 The Jakarta-based blockchain startup has secured some solid partnerships and has big plans for growth in the coming months and years.

 Where to buy Pundi X's NPXS tokens

 Compare exchanges by deposit methods, fiat currency support and total cryptocurrencies offered.
 You can currently buy NPXS tokens on the following cryptocurrency exchanges:

 - Register for an account with a cryptocurrency exchange like CoinSpot.

 - Verify your account.

 - Click “Deposit AUD”.